2926295173/agent-distillation/README.md

 ### ➕ Optional: Retriever Environment (used in our paper)

-Want to reproduce or extend our retriever-enhanced setup?
+Want to reproduce or extend our retriever setup?
 We follow the [Search-R1](https://github.com/PeterGriffinJin/Search-R1) environment.

 Expand the section below for setup instructions.
 <details>